-Unum Limited specialises in offering Income Protection, Life Insurance and Critical Illness cover to UK employers to help them protect and ensure the health and wellbeing of their workforce.
+Unum Limited specialises in offering Income Protection, Life Insurance, Critical Illness, and Dental cover to UK employers to help them protect and ensure the health and wellbeing of their workforce.
 We distribute these products through insurance intermediaries to employers who in turn offer the benefits purchased under our policies to their workforce as an employee benefit.

+Our long-term strategy is to become a broader employee benefits provider.
 Our focus is on helping employers reduce the earnings volatility of their businesses by managing staff absence costs, and by providing financial security for individuals through our product offerings.
 We believe that the best place to offer income protection and benefits is through the workplace and we seek to provide innovative solutions and product offerings to meet this need.